typescript-cheatsheets/react/docs/hoc/full-example.md

 }
 ```

-Note that the `{...props as T}` assertion is needed because of a current bug in TS 3.2 https://github.com/Microsoft/TypeScript/issues/28938#issuecomment-450636046
+Note that the `{...(props as T)}` assertion is needed because of a current bug in TS 3.2 https://github.com/Microsoft/TypeScript/issues/28938#issuecomment-450636046

 Here is a more advanced example of a dynamic higher order component that bases some of its parameters on the props of the component being passed in: